VAK410: Incidents

 Since the formation of the group, there have been several incidents that have led to negative press or even to the club being fined.
 In August 2010, Ajax was fined €10,000 for the group's behavior during a UEFA Europa League away match against Juventus due to severe destruction inside the stadium, the lighting of fireworks, and for injuring an Italian steward in the stadium.
 Ajax was fined €10,000 once more in 2013 during the UEFA Champions League home match against Manchester City after VAK410 revealed a massive banner showing a crossed out Sheikh holding a bag of money, with the phrase 'Against Modern Football!' under it.
 UEFA called the banner tasteless and completely unfitting.
 During the final of the KNVB Cup in 2014, the group sabotaged the match by throwing fireworks onto the pitch in the vicinity of their own goalkeeper.
 They did this because the final was held in 'De Kuip', the stadium of rival club Feyenoord.
 The match was stopped twice with Ajax leading 1–0.
 After resuming the match, Ajax eventually lost 1–5 to PEC Zwolle.
 The group first stated that throwing fireworks is an inalienable part of such finals.
 After pressure from authorities and the F-side, the group eventually did apologise for its behaviour in what would get known as the Vuurwerkincident.

-Judaism

-Ajax is popularly seen as having "Jewish roots".
-In the 1970s, supporters of rival teams began taunting Ajax fans by calling them Jews.
-Ajax fans, few of whom are actually Jewish themselves, countered this by embracing Ajax's "Jewish" identity: calling themselves "super Jews", chanting "Joden, Joden" (Jews, Jews) at games, and adopting Jewish symbols, such as the Star of David and the Israeli flag.
-This Jewish imagery eventually became a central part of Ajax fans' culture.
-At one point, ringtones of "Hava Nagila", a Hebrew folk song, could be downloaded from the club's official website.
-Starting in the 1980s, fans of Ajax' rivals started their antisemitic rhetoric, chanting slogans like "Hamas, Hamas, Jews to the gas" ("Hamas, Hamas, joden aan het gas"), hissing to imitate the flow of gas, giving Nazi salutes, etc. The eventual result was that many (genuinely) Jewish Ajax fans stopped going to games.
-In the 2000s, the club tried to persuade fans to drop its Jewish image, but to no avail.
-Supporters, both on and off the pitch, employ imagery associated with Jewish history and the Israeli nation to this day.
-Tottenham Hotspur's Yid Army use similar symbols.